#NationalHCAW

 London Vigils Against Hate Crime

-On the 17th April and 24th April we organise two small acts of remembrance in Brixton and Brick Lane.
+On the 17th of April and 24th April, we organise two small acts of remembrance in Brixton and Brick Lane.
 The schedule for these events is as follows:

-On the 30th April we organise a larger gathering in Soho.
+On the 30th of April we organise a larger gathering in Soho.

 We gather to remember those we have lost, those who need our ongoing support and educate the next generation in the hope that we can prevent further attacks on our communities.